supabase/edge-runtime/README.md

 # Supabase Edge Runtime

-A Javascript runtime based on [Deno](https://deno.land), capable of running JavaScript, TypeScript, and WASM services.
+A web server based on [Deno](https://deno.land) runtime, capable of running JavaScript, TypeScript, and WASM services.

 You can use it to: